QIWI-API/topup-wallet-docs/_get-balance_en.html.md

 --------|------|---------
 *response*| A grouping tag|No
 *result-code* | [The result code](#tech_error) of the request processing | `fatal` – logical flag indicating fatal (unchanged) error.
 *balances*|A grouping tag.
-The child tags are current balances of the Agent's active accounts in Visa QIWI Wallet system |No *balance* | Balance of the Agent's account| `code` - currency of the Agent's account (numeric code of currency according  to ISO 4217)
+The child tags are current balances of the Agent's active accounts in QIWI Wallet system |No *balance* | Balance of the Agent's account| `code` - currency of the Agent's account (numeric code of currency according  to ISO 4217)